bminer/node-blade/README.md

 	- `runtimeMount` - the URL path where the minified Blade runtime is served to the browser (defaults to "/blade/blade.js").
 Use `null` to disable this functionality.
+	- `pluginsMount` - the URL path where Blade plugins will be served to the browser (defaults to "/blade/plugins/").
+Use `null` to disable this functionality.
 	- `compileOptions` - options passed to `blade.compile()`.
 Defaults to:

 ```javascript